 Dr. Ida Salamon, née Labudović

-was born in Belgrade and lives in Vienna, Austria.
+I was born in Belgrade and I am living in Vienna, Austria.

-She studied Ethnology and Anthropology, School of Philosophy, University of Belgrade, where she completed her doctorate on “The Serbian Diaspora in Vienna.”
+I studied Ethnology and Anthropology, School of Philosophy, University of Belgrade, where I completed my doctorate on “The Serbian Diaspora in Vienna.”

-From 1998 until 2002 she was the Cultural and Educational Director of the Jewish Community of Belgrade.
+From 1998 until 2002 I was the Cultural and Educational Director of the Jewish Community of Belgrade.

-In her essay “Solidarity and Identity” published in the “Annual of Social History”, she described how members of the Jewish Community of Belgrade spent three months in Budapest during the 1999 NATO bombings of Serbia.
-For her extraordinary work with refugees, the Federation of Jewish Communities awarded her with the Megila.
+In my essay “Solidarity and Identity” published in the “Annual of Social History”, I described how members of the Jewish Community of Belgrade spent three months in Budapest during the 1999 NATO bombings of Serbia.
+For my humanitarian work with refugees, the Federation of Jewish Communities awarded me with the Megila.

-As the coordinator for Serbia for “The Central European Center for Research and Documentation – Centropa” of Vienna, she recorded testimonies and conducted interviews with Holocaust survivors.
+As the coordinator for South East Europe for “The Central European Center for Research and Documentation – Centropa” of Vienna, I recorded testimonies and conducted interviews with Holocaust survivors.